 Will you need a business loan ?

 Risk is a double edged sword.
-It can be your saviour in business or it can kill you forever.
-So take only calculated risks especially when other investor money is involved.How the money is utilised should be planned carefully
+It can be your savior in business or it can kill you forever.
+So take only calculated risks especially when other investor money is involved.How the money is utilized should be planned carefully.

 5 Look for the location where you can have your store